avenbreaks/neurastone/tests/e2e/README.md

 The `e2e` package defines an integration testing suite used for full end-to-end testing functionality.
-This package is decoupled from depending on the Haqq codebase.
+This package is decoupled from depending on the neura codebase.
 It initializes the chains for testing via Docker.
-As a result, the test suite may provide the desired Haqq version to Docker containers during the initialization.
+As a result, the test suite may provide the desired neura version to Docker containers during the initialization.
-This design allows for the opportunity of testing chain upgrades by providing an older Haqq version to the container, performing the chain upgrade, and running the latest test suite.
+This design allows for the opportunity of testing chain upgrades by providing an older neura version to the container, performing the chain upgrade, and running the latest test suite.
 Here's an overview of the files: